How Does Consolidation Work?

-At the law firm of Simon, Fitzgerald, Cooke, Reed and Welch, we want you to be well-informed regarding all your options and how each one applies to your particular circumstance.
+At the law firm of Simon Fitzgerald LLC, we want you to be well-informed regarding all your options and how each one applies to your particular circumstance.
 Our firm has been practicing bankruptcy law for well over 50 years.

 Learn The Signs And Red Flags Of Debt Relief Scams

 If you’re considering options for bankruptcy, your two main alternatives are debt settlements and debt consolidation.

 In debt settlement, you or someone you hire negotiates with your creditors in the hopes of settling your debt for less than the full amount owed.
 Keep these considerations in mind:

 - Your creditors are under no obligation to negotiate or bargain with a debt relief company or agent.